Staff and Advisors

 Jeff speaks and writes frequently on the importance and practicalities of youth and young leaders exchange in the context of an interconnected world.
 Before joining Asia Society in 2007, Jeff worked at the Connecticut Department of Higher Education and on the state’s academic exchange initiatives with Germany and China.
 He speaks English, Chinese and German, and has lived and worked in New York, Shanghai, Heidelberg, and Hartford, Connecticut.

-Vivien Stewart is a Senior Advisor for Education at Asia Society and Chair of the Confucius Classrooms Initiative.
+Vivien Stewart is a Senior Advisor for Education at Asia Society.
 From 2001 to 2009 she led the development of Asia Society’s programs to promote the study of Asia and other world regions, languages, and cultures, and build connections between U.S. and Asian education leaders.

 Before her work at Asia Society, Stewart was the Director of Education Programs at Carnegie Corporation in New York.
 She also served as a senior education advisor at the UN and was a visiting scholar at Teachers College, Columbia University.
 She has undergraduate and graduate degrees from Oxford University and is the author of A World-Class Education: Learning from International Models of Excellence and Innovation.
 She is the recipient of the Harold McGraw and NAFSA: Association of International Educators prizes for her work in international education.